spencertipping/bash-lambda/README.md

 $
 ```

-The output of `gc_refs` includes weak references.
+The output of `ref_children` includes weak references.
 You can detect weak or
 fictitious references by looking for slashes in whatever follows
 `$BASH_LAMBDA_HEAP/`: